 9. Disenchantment

-cruise to the Panama Canal and a land trip to New Zealand and Australia.
-The number of guests at the lake decreased,
+Olivia trips, a cruise to the Panama Canal and a land trip to New Zealand and

-Columbia.
-We finally decided to build a
+atmosphere of Columbia.
+We finally

-house there.
+decided to build a house there.

 8. Getting to Know You: Diane and I first dated in